TeachBooks/mirror_mude_book/book/programming/week_1_1/files.md

 # Files and Folders

+On this page we'll give an explanation and practice for setting up a MUDE working directory.

 ## Your Local File System

 You will be working with a _lot_ of different files and file types in MUDE: `csv`, `pdf`, `ipynb`, `txt`, `md` just to name a few.
 Remember, there are 16 weeks of class in MUDE---it is good practice to get in the habit of storing files in an organized way, not to mention make it easier to study for the exams.
 We recommended creating a folder `MUDE` to collect all files associated with the module, then set up a new folder for each week and each project as your **working directory** for each of those activities.
 This is where you will download files and edit them when working on them.